It is estimated that about 70% of wedding photographers marketing their services in the UK are actually weekend amateur hobbyists.

 At many weddings I attend I hear comments from recently married couples who are very upset with the quality of their wedding pictures, the process and the experience.
 Many hadn’t realised that the photographer they’d booked was not a professional until it was too late.

 I meet quite a few of these weekend enthusiasts.
 When I enquire as to their experience, it often consists of a weekend training course, and sometimes they’ve covered a couple of family weddings.
-At least with a student graduate you’ve got more chance of getting someone who’s more knowledgeable behind the camera, although neither option gives you the several years of professional photography experience that allows a pro to deal with unexpected weather conditions, changes in timing and creative requests.
+At least with a student graduate you’ve got more chance of getting someone who’s more knowledgeable behind the camera, although neither option gives you the many years of professional photography experience that allows a pro to deal with unexpected weather conditions, changes in timing and creative requests.

 What to expect from a professional photographer

 A professional photographer is also likely to have excellent people and organisational skills, honed over many years of weddings.
 They’ll have the expertise to handle extreme lighting and weather conditions, they’ll work fast, they’ll be fully insured, and they’ll ensure your images are captured and processed to an optimum standard.
-Overall you’re dramatically increasing the likelihood that the whole experience will be enjoyable and unintrusive, and that you’ll love your pictures for many years to come.
+Overall you’re dramatically increasing the likelihood that the whole experience will be enjoyable and not intrusive, and that you’ll love your pictures for many years to come.

 Most people don’t realise that pros spend 40-50 hours in total working on an all-day wedding booking.
 The quality processing and photoshopping we include in our prices is the most time consuming aspect of our work.
+It’s highly unlikely that a budget priced weekend hobbyist photographer is going to provide this level of service, quality or expertise.

 As professionals we don’t compete on price with the vast number of weekend enthusiasts and graduate photographers, but I believe the two experiences and end results are worlds apart.